IU-Capstone-Project-2025/edhub/manifesto/README.md

 described here, the problem is to be pointed out to the assignee and **resolved before merging**.

+## Database

+*To be discussed*

+### Signatures

+I have read and understood the rules and will follow them.
+If applying the rules results in a clearly suboptimal solution, I will immediately consult the other team members to have the standards changed.

+- [ ] Askar Dinikeev
+- [ ] Gleb Popov
+- [ ] Timur Usmanov

 ## Backend

 ### 1. Single Responsibility